 - Research information on schools, jobs, apartments, doctors, and health-related issues

-- Draft an application and simulate job interviews
+- Draft a job application and simulate job interviews

 - Support your mentee’s family

 - Talk about your experiences.
-Also, about how you had to leave your country and what it is like to live with a disability.
+This might include how you had to leave your country and what it is like to be Disabled.

 After a personal meeting, which will allow you to find out more about our project, you can get started in our qualification scheme which will provide you with an introduction to mentoring.

 If you wish, you and your whole family can participate.
-Sei:dabei allows you to meet and to get to know other families – families that may have children with or without special needs.
+Sei:dabei allows you to meet and get to know other families – families whose children may or may not be Disabled.

 Get involved as a networker